-Spring Creek Loop Trail is a 3.6 mile lightly trafficked loop trail located near Rapid City, SD that features a lake and is good for all skill levels.
+Spring Creek Loop Trail is a 4.2 mile lightly trafficked loop trail located near Rapid City, SD that features a lake and is good for all skill levels.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Very easy with a beautiful view.
 No peak but wonderful if you have a dog and young ones.